 A referral from a specialist is required.

-Current approximate wait times for a PET CT Scan with us can be found HERE.
+Current average wait times for a PET CT Scan with us can be found HERE.